You only have a matter of seconds to reel in talent.

 This is thought to be due to a gendered difference in confidence and that fact that women are more socialised to follow the rules.

 And it’s not just women who you’ll put off.
 Any risk-averse candidates will give your job a miss if the requirements are too steep.
 Whilst some candidates will see your requirements as being desirables that they don’t need to stack up to in their entirety, others will see them as essential skills/ capabilities that they must have all of in order to apply.

-True, it’s an employer’s market and you don’t have to list salary, but you should.
+The first thing to start with is salary.
+You don’t have to list salary, but you should.